bhuvanadasari01/AI-based-resume-analyzer/README.md

 └── run.py

 🎨 Customization

-1. Update styles in static/css/styles.css to change the appearance.
+1. Update Styles

+Modify static/css/styles.css to adjust colors, layout, animations, and UI theme.

+2. Update JavaScript

-2. Modify static/js/scripts.js to enhance interactivity.
+Edit static/js/scripts.js to enhance form validation, animations, or client-side features.

+3. Improve the Machine Learning Model

-3. Improve the machine learning logic in the models/ directory for better accuracy.
+Update the ML/NLP pipeline in the models directory for better scoring accuracy and domain-specific improvements.

 📄 License

 This project is licensed under the MIT License.